aabbtree77/MNIST-0.17/README.md

 - "Perfect is the enemy of good".

-- Better look for new applications such as 3D rather than pushing the error rates.
+- Better look for new domains such as 3D rather than error rates on arXiv.

 - Python will win over Matlab, Scilab, Octave, Julia, R, Lua...

+- "I'd rather write code than papers" - Guido van Rossum

-- Interesting projects are github community efforts: PyTorch, Leela Chess Zero, Stockfish, Stable Diffusion...
+- Interesting projects are community efforts: PyTorch, Leela Chess Zero, Stockfish, Stable Diffusion...

-- The interesting is also getting very costly.
+- The interesting is also getting costly.
 To only generate Stable Diffusion images one needs at least 6-10GB of VRAM, better a lot more.
-In the year 2023 that means buying, say, RTX4080 with 12GB of RAM.
+In the year 2023 that means buying an RTX4080 with 12GB of RAM.

 - "According to Mostaque, the Stable Diffusion team used a cloud cluster with 256 Nvidia A100 GPUs for training.
 This required about 150,000 hours, which Mostaque says equates to a market price of about $600,000."

+- None of this matters much.
+Think of a cloud cluster of RTX9080s in the year 2035 which will be a joke in 2050 and so on.

 ## References